Check out our Frequently Asked Questions – detailing everything from what’s eligible to how to get in touch with us.

 - Keep the label on and don’t crush your container, so it can be accepted by a Reverse Vending Machine.

-Do I need to remove lids from containers before taking them to the container refund point?
+Do I need to remove the lids from my containers?

 Can a container refund point refuse to take my containers?